SowmyaLogaswamy/Track-Suggester/README.md

 ## Support and contact details

-_Let me know what to do if you run into any issues or have questions, ideas or concerns.  contact at sowmyalogaswamy@gmail.com.You can view the link at https://github.com/SowmyaLogaswamy/Track-Suggester _
+_Let me know what to do if you run into any issues or have questions, ideas or concerns.  contact at sowmyalogaswamy@gmail.com.
+You can view the link at https://github.com/SowmyaLogaswamy/Track-Suggester _

 ## Technologies Used